Please enable JavaScript to view this site.

 A block diagram of hardware that will be used when working on the practical example is shown below.

-ADIO examle setup
+ADIO example setup for iC7max

-ADIO examle setup
+ADIO example setup for iC5700

 For a general overview refer to ADIO Use cases overview.